DataDog/libdatadog/docs/RFCs/delivering-different-features.md

 - Libdatadog release builds only a static library with all features.
 This gets released.
 - We update the scripts in the ruby folder to take as an input the static library and to repackage it as a dynamic library containing only the APIs that Ruby makes use of.
 That dynamic library gets uploaded as the "libdatadog" gem to rubygems.org
 - Same as above -- no changes needed.

+### 4 Interdependent shared libraries

+Split different features into shared libraries that expose their symbols and depend on each other.
+For example, we can imagine an exporter library on which the profiling aggregation library depends.
+This same export library is shared by the tracing aggregation.

+Pros:
+- Pull in exactly what you need
+- Single CI builds

+Cons:
+- Dependencies are harder to maintain.
+You need to think exactly about what should be published and in what library.
+- Duplication of Rust runtime APIs (example: panic handlers)

 ## Recommended